 And lastly, who doesn’t want a good old-fashioned prize?
 Unlike a points system, loyalty programs that reward prizes typically involve an element of chance- for example, a sweepstakes, giveaway, or an instant win game.
 Whether it’s cash, an all-expense-paid trip, event tickets, branded items, or more, receiving a prize can make winners feel rewarded.
 The prizes you give your members can affect the success of your loyalty promotion, so nailing the right type of reward for your consumers is a must.
 The obvious choice most consumers would like as a prize would be cash or gift card, however, a lot of brands have seen success with other prizes as well.
 It all comes down to understanding your customer to know what prize will resonate best with them.

 Previously, Chipotle ran a promotion, in partnership with Venmo, to kick off their new loyalty program.
 They rewarded customers by depositing cash directly into their accounts.
 Customers could visit the promotions microsite and enter the phone number associated with their Venmo account to enter.
 Each customer had a chance to instantly win anywhere between $1 and $500.
 As one of the first brands to use Venmo’s payout feature, the promotion received a lot of media attention & positive social feedback.

 By providing extra incentives to your loyalty program, you can motivate more consumers to participate in your customer loyalty program.
 With these three tips, we hope you feel more confident strengthening your connection with your consumers in your next customer loyalty program.
-For more ways to amp up your loyalty program, check out our FREE ebook.
-If you want our experts’ advice, contact us.
+For more ways to amp up your loyalty program, contact us.